JakubProgrammingWorkspace/LaravelPi/README.md

 A Laravel-based web application for managing occupational health referrals, employee records, companies, and exposure factors.
 Built with **Laravel 13** on **PHP 8.3** with role-based access control (Admin / standard users).

+> **Built entirely with local AI.** This project was created end-to-end using the local model **Qwen3.6-35B-A3B-4bit** and the coding agent **pi** — no cloud AI services or external paid APIs were involved.
+It serves as proof that powerful, production-quality Laravel applications can be built entirely with local LLMs.

 ## Features

 - **Authentication** — Login/logout with session-based auth